OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 print base64.b32encode(solution)
 ```

-Note the last part of the program, where the final input string is retrieved—it appears as if you were simply reading the solution from memory.
-You are, however, reading from symbolic memory—neither the string nor the pointer to it actually exist!
-Actually, the solver is computing concrete values that you could find in that program state if you observed the actual program run up to that point.
+Note, in the latter part of the script, where the final input string is retrieved, it gives an illusion of simply reading the solution from the memory.
+However, we are reading from symbolic memory, where neither the string nor the pointer to the string actually exist.
+Actually it is the concrete value computed by the solver, and we can find in that program state if observed the actual program execution run up to that point.

 Running this script should return the following: